Safeguarding Policy

 • Cases of abuse are reported to and monitored by the Company Chair or an appointed officer and individual cases of abuse are reviewed in order to improve working practices.

-Monitoring of multiple related serious incidents
+Monitoring of incidents

 Recognising abuse